mirko-felice/JavalinServerCodegen/samples/javalin/linda/doc/serverStub.md

 ## TODO:

-In each method relative to a path the behaviour that the server must have in response to the request of the client must be implemented.
+Each abstract method relative to a path the behaviour that the server must have in response to the request of the client must be implemented.

 # Tests:

 For each *tag* a test class is generated.
 Each class creates a local instance of Javalin server and a client that performs some requests to the server.
-It also instantiates the API to register its routes on server.
+It also instantiates the API as anonymous class with empty implementation of each abstract method and registers its routes on server.

 For each operation, the class contains a method that defines the parameters for the request without initializing them.
 The method also sets the Uri on which the request is performed, adding query and path parameters, serializing them.
 Then it builds the request depending on the HTTP method.